Time for another round of Answer the Reader’s Mail: Repay Debt or Invest?

 Everyone seems to forget this critical piece of the puzzle.
 If you hold debt, inflation is your best friend.

 Why?
-Here’s how it works: Right now the mortgage on my investment property (paid through rent from my tenants) is $1,200 per month.
+Here’s how it works: Let’s say your mortgage is $1,400 per month.
 This is a fixed-rate payment; it will never change.

-In the year 2012, that amount – $1,200 – has a certain amount of purchasing power.
-It can buy a round-trip ticket from New York to Cape Town, South Africa.
+In 2012, that amount – $1,400 – has a certain amount of purchasing power.
+It can buy a round-trip ticket from New York to Cape Town.
 It can buy 1/3rd of a Louis Vuitton handbag.
-It can buy six Kindle Fires.

-But 30 years from now, in 2041, that same $1,200 will probably buy me a loaf of bread.
+But 30 years from now, that same $1,400 will buy a box of Saltine crackers and Cheez-Wiz.
 (I’m exaggerating, but you get my point.)
-Inflation will have eroded its purchasing power.
+Inflation will erode its purchasing power.

 Inflation tends to average about 3 percent per year.
 If the interest on your debt is low (4-5 percent), you may consider hanging onto that debt.